 Finance is one of the major pillars of any organisation and an essential ingredient to a successful business.
 Nowadays, a finance department has a broad range of roles to carry out within or outside an organization.
-The performance and success of any company greatly depends on how well the finance is handled.
-Keeping close watch on the financing function is very important for the smooth operation of a company.
-In this write up, therefore, I will be reviewing the roles and responsibilities of a finance department in a pharmaceutical industry but before I do so, the meaning of “finance” and “finance department” have to be explained.
+The performance and success of any company greatly depend on how well the finance is handled.
+Keeping a close watch on the financing function is very important for the smooth operation of a company.
+In this write-up, therefore, I will be reviewing the roles and responsibilities of a finance department in a pharmaceutical industry but before I do so, the meaning of “finance” and “finance department” have to be explained.

 - 1 What is finance?

 - 3 Roles and Responsibilities of a Finance Department